 LIME response: In sheet "Volume Input for TD", cells X11 and Z11 contain domestic transit of non-LIME fixed network operators (calls and minutes respectively).
 In terms of actual volumes in 2011/12, traffic from LIME's mobile network routed across LIME's fixed network to the network of another local operator was about ## million minutes.
-The volumes from other operators routed across the fixed network to LIME's mobile network or another operator's network were about ## million minutes.
+The volumes from other operator's network were about ## million minutes.